Velocity Financial, Inc. Fair Value Disclosure

 Real Estate Owned, Net (“REO”)

-Real estate owned, net, is initially recorded at the property’s estimated fair value, based on appraisals or broker price opinions obtained, less estimated costs to sell at acquisition date, a Level 3 measurement.
+Real estate owned, net, is initially recorded at the property’s estimated fair value, based on appraisals or broker price opinions obtained, less estimated costs to sell at the acquisition date, a Level 3 measurement.
 From time to time, nonrecurring fair value adjustments are made to real estate owned, net, based on the current updated appraised value of the property, or management’s judgment and estimation of value based on recent market trends or negotiated sales prices with potential buyers.

 Mortgage Servicing Rights